BeehiveForum/BeehiveForum/docs/readme.md

 ##### 1.2.5 Installing the forum

-Once everything's uploaded, you will need to run the forum's install script.
+Once everything is uploaded, you will need to run the forum's install script.
 This is located in the /install subdirectory of your forum.
 To access it, you will need to load the file in your browser from the web space you just uploaded to, e.g.: